 Connect the clusters to Octopus Deploy

-Not only does Rancher provide a centralized interface to manage Kubernetes clusters it also provides a centralized means of communication to the clusters.
-This means that Octopus Deploy can connect to Rancher instead of having to connect to the clusters it manages individually.
+Not only does Rancher provide a centralized interface to manage Kubernetes clusters, it also provides a centralized means of communication to the clusters.
+This means Octopus Deploy can connect to Rancher instead of connecting to the clusters it manages individually.

 - Log into Rancher, then click on your Profile in the upper right-hand corner.